Families Australia staff, based in Canberra, are as follows:

 Among other achievements, he established an innovative social venture firm to advance Indigenous leadership, authored a book on managing personal adversity, and directed Australia’s aid program in rural and remote parts of Burma.
 He represented Australia at four UN General Assemblies in New York on development and economic issues, and was awarded a PhD by the Australian National University for his research into Indonesian Government policymaking with regard to children in orphanages.
 Read more.

-Stella is the Deputy CEO of Families Australia and has a long history of employment in human services including child and family services, disability housing and aged care.
-Stella has held leadership and management positions in organisations that support families across the life course, including Forgotten Australians, Aboriginal & Torres Strait Islander, sole parent and culturally diverse individuals, families and children.
+Stella is the Deputy CEO of Families Australia and has a long history of employment in human services including early childhood and family services, disability housing and aged care.
+Stella has held leadership and management positions in organisations that support families across the life course, including Forgotten Australians, Aboriginal & Torres Strait Islander children and families, sole parents and culturally diverse families and children.

-Stella’s employment has taken her to many locations around Australia, including major capitals and remote localities.
-Currently, Stella is working on initiatives associated with the National Framework for Protecting Australia’s Children 2009 – 2020 including the Child Aware Initiatives, Annual Reports, the National Coalition on Child Safety and Wellbeing and the National Coalition working groups which are developing and implementing the Third Action Plan 2015 – 2018 of the National Framework.
-She has completed post graduate studies in leadership and holds a Masters in Human Services.
+Stella’s employment has taken her to many locations around Australia including major capitals and remote localities.
+Currently, Stella is working on a range of national policy initiatives including the National Framework for Protecting Australia’s Children 2009 – 2020, providing secretariat support for the National Coalition on Child Safety and Wellbeing and on national policy relating to work and family.
+She has completed various post-graduate studies and holds a Masters in Human Services.

 Jennifer is the Office Manager and Manager of National Families Week.
 She has had a long career in office work, being employed by organisations throughout Australia and overseas.
 She enjoys being part of the team at Families Australia and working to promote the interests of families.